Modular Decomposition of Hierarchical Finite State Machines: Computing the Modular Decomposition

-\begin{thm} Given an accessible FSM $Z$, its decomposition tree can be constructed in $O(n^2k)$ time. \end{thm} \begin{proof} Firstly, observe that there are no more than $nk$ arcs in $Z$.
+\begin{thm} Algorithm~\ref{alg:findmodules} constructs the modular decomposition of an FSM $Z$ in $O(n^2k)$ time. \end{thm} \begin{proof} Firstly, observe that $Z$ has $O(nk)$ arcs.
 To begin, we perform a BFS of $Z$, and then reverse this order; BFS takes $O(nk)$ steps.
 Algorithm~\ref{alg:Gv} constructs $\mathcal{G}_v$ with an outer loop of size $n$ and inner loop of size $k$ (with some additional pre- and post-processing), and so overall takes $O(nk)$.
-At most two arcs are added for each inner loop iteration, so $|A(\mathcal{G}_v)| \in O(nk)$.
+At most two arcs are added to $\mathcal{G}_v$ on each inner loop iteration, so $|A(\mathcal{G}_v)| \in O(nk)$.
 Topologically ordering $\mathcal{G}_v$ takes $O(n+nk)= O(nk)$~\cite{tarjan1972depth}.
-Now, we add nodes to $used$ every time we add a module to $\mathcal{T}$.
-By Theorem~\ref{algorithm correct}, we add precisely the indecomposable thin modules to $\mathcal{T}$, and by Corollary~\ref{linear growth} there are at most $n-1$ of these.
-Since Algorithm~\ref{alg:merge module} visits every arc of $\mathcal{T}$ at most once, and $|A(\mathcal{T})|\in O(|A(Z)|)\in O(nk)$ by Theorem~\ref{linear arcs}, it takes $O(nk)$ operations to add a module to the decomposition tree.
-Constructing $\uparrow_v\!\!q$ takes also $O(nk)$ time, but as these operations are performed at most $n-1$ times the algorithm runs in $O(n^2k)$ time. \end{proof}
+Now, we add states to $used$ every time we add a module to $\mathcal{T}$.
+By Theorem~\ref{algorithm correct}, we add precisely the basis modules to $\mathcal{T}$, and by Lemma~\ref{linear growth} there are at most $n-1$ of these.
+Since Algorithm~\ref{alg:merge module} visits every arc of $\mathcal{T}$ at most once, and $|A(\mathcal{T})|\in O(|A(Z)|)\in O(nk)$ by Theorem~\ref{basis theorem}, it takes $O(nk)$ operations to add a module to the modular decomposition.
+Constructing $\uparrow_v\!\!q$ takes also $O(nk)$ time, but this is performed at most $n-1$ times, so the algorithm runs in $O(n^2k)$ time. \end{proof}